-Part 1: Planning: Identifying the optimum solution and what area may be affected
+Part 1: Planning: Identifying the optimum solution and what area may be affected including any other related issues.

-When a potential breach of the standards is identified, SONI will study the potential breach in detail including any other related issues.
 Consistent with good practice, as set out in the TSSPS, SONI may seek ways that would allow the potential breach to be managed operationally and put into place any changes to operational practice as may be required.
-However, in certain cases where that operational mitigation would lead to unacceptable cost or risk for customers, SONI will a need case to develop the transmission system.
+For example, SONI can manage potential overloads of the transmission system by constraining the output of generators.
+In particular given the increased penetration in renewables it is necessary to constrain the output until reinforcement options are assessed and developed.
+However, in certain cases where that operational mitigation would lead to unacceptable cost or risk for customers, SONI will instigate a project to develop the transmission system.